The Six Reincarnations of Research-Led Teaching

 This type of research-led teaching is essentially about integrating research assignments to train students in one (or a combination) of three things: the process of inquiry (boosting students’ curiosity, creativity, critical thinking), the content of a subject (encouraging students’ specialization, profiling), and research and writing methods (these days commonly sold as “transferable skills”).

-Beyond your usual course paper or thesis instead of or in addition to final exam, this may take the form of assembling a portfolio of some kind (for example, a selection of relevant news, public statements or case law that students build up week after week and you partly discuss at the beginning of each class); individual or group student presentations (in or outside lecture hours); and various in-class research assignments (yes, assignments need not always be “homework”).
-The latter can do a great job at activating students (especially if you have a longer time-slot for the class) and teaching them to do research quickly, “here and now”, possibly in small teams.
+Beyond your usual course paper or thesis instead of or in addition to the final exam, this may take the form of assembling a portfolio of some kind (for example, a selection of relevant news, public statements or case law that students build up week after week and you partly discuss at the beginning of each class); individual or group student presentations (in or outside lecture hours); and various in-class research assignments (yes, assignments need not always be “homework”).
+The latter can do a great job at activating students (especially if you have a longer time slot for the class) and teaching them to do research quickly, “here and now”, possibly in small teams.
 You can also formulate in-class research assignments in such a way as to expose students to various kinds of primary data, datasets or data portals, so that they feel more confident when embarking on their independent research for that final paper or presentation.
 I have been using all of the above in my courses over the past years, with groups ranging between 5 and 55 students, grad and undergrad, and they seemed to appreciate the benefit of it (even if they have complained of the workload at times).

 There are two main challenges for the teacher here.
 The first lies in striking the right balance between student autonomy and tutor supervision: do you leave most choices up to them, or do you guide them closely, step by step?
 Each option comes with its set of pedagogical wins and losses.
 The second challenge rests with assessing and somehow curbing the burden of evaluating plentiful student submissions and providing feedback.